Postmodernist Masterpiece Listed

 Farrell restored existing 17th, 18th and 19th century listed buildings on the site and integrated them into the scheme with complementary new buildings and a vibrant public space, Ching Court, at the core.

-The bold corner blocks by Farrell, 45-51 Monmouth Street and 29-31 Mercer Street and 19 Mercer Street and 21 Shelton Street were built 1985-7.
+The bold corner blocks by Farrell, 45 to 51 Monmouth Street and 29 to 31 Mercer Street and 19 Mercer Street and 21 Shelton Street were built between 1985 and 1987.
 These define the Triangle and have been newly listed at Grade II.
 They stand harmoniously next to the existing 17th and 19th century buildings and although powerful are not too assertive.

 Roger Bowdler, Director of Listing at Historic England said: “Comyn Ching Triangle represents Postmodernism at its purest and is an early, masterful exercise in placemaking by one of the country’s leading architects.
 It is widely seen as one of Terry Farrell’s most important works of the time where he delivered much-needed urban regeneration to Covent Garden by keeping, respecting and integrating historic buildings, rather than redeveloping the site.